Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Mean Field Approximation

+where $f(x)=(1+e^{\beta x})^{-1}$ is the Fermi function. {The integrand represents a logarithmic derivative and therefore the integral can be evaluated with the result}

-The coupling constant is not fixed in our model.
-Instead, we can define a mass scale $M = \frac{\pi}{|g|}$ and present all our results in that scale.
-Gap equation \eqref{eqn:gap_equation} admits a positive solution for $\bar{\Phi}_1$ (Fermion condensate is negative \cite{parazianFermionicCondensateVacuum2024} ) if $G>\frac{\Lambda}{\pi}$ or when the renormalised coupling $g$ is negative.
-It is important to note that the numerical results are not sensitive to the momentum cutoff if it much larger than $M$.
-This is in stark contrast with the 3+1D version of the same model, where cutoff plays a very important role and one needs to fix this cutoff by matching some of the observables with experimental data.
+Our model does not fix the coupling constant.
+Instead, we can define a mass scale $M = {\pi}/{|g|}$ and present all our results in units of that scale.
+The gap equation \eqref{eqn:gap_equation_2} admits a positive solution for $m$ (the fermion condensate is negative \cite{Parazian:2023wmj}), if {$G>{\pi}/{\Lambda}$ and according to \eqref{eqn:g} the renormalized coupling $g$ is negative}.
+It is important to note that the numerical results are not sensitive to the momentum cutoff if it is much larger than $M$.
+This is in strong contrast with the (3+1)D version of the same model, where the cutoff plays a very important role, and one needs to fix this cutoff by matching some of the observables with experimental data.

-In the chiral limit $\kappa = 0$, the equation \eqref{eqn:gap_equation} shows two areas in the temperature-chemical potential plane where $\bar{\Phi}_1$ is either zero or nonzero.
-These two phases are separated by the line,

-Figure \ref{fig:critical_line} shows the phase diagram in the $T-\mu$ plane.
-The theory shows a second-order phase transition along the critical line except at $T=0, \mu=M$.
-See Appendix \ref{appn:order} for details.